SuessLabs/Lite.StateMachine/docs/Concept Designs.md

 # Concept Designs

+## Design Patterns

+* Director/Builder - Separate the construction of a complex object from its representation.
+* Fluent - design relies extensively on method chaining to increase code legibility.

 ## Design Questions

 * [ ] Is it better to pre-define transition (strict rules) or allow a state to decide where it wants to go (free-floating, code driven).